gunesmes/rf-workshop-bilbao/README.md

-# Wopee Workshop w.
-Robot Framework for Visual Regression Testing
+# Workshop with Robot Framework for Visual Regression Testing

 This repository consist is compilation of various examples of features which helps to bring test automation into testing autonomy via introducing visual testing.

+All examples and prototypes are based on [Robot Framework](https://robotframework.org/).

 ## Install Robot Framework